 - How to Block Spam Customers by their Name and e-mail addresses

 - How to Block a customer’s state, shipping zone, and zip code.

 What do you mean by Fake Orders?

 E-commerce websites such as a WooCommerce store have a lot to offer.
 Starting with a smartphone to fashionable products, accessories, and electronics among other items.
-They are definitely a one-stop-solution to every shopping needs, right?
+They are definitely a one-stop solution to every shopping need, right?

 Also, a majority of the WooCommerce stores have customers’ information saved in their database.
 All of this makes your WooCommerce store the target of spammers and fraudsters.